GOAT race complicated by injuries and absences for Novak Djokovic and Rafael Nadal

 Mats Wilander believes that the way Grand Slam tennis has panned out recently has detracted from the battle between Novak Djokovic and Rafael Nadal to be the all-time Major tournament wins leader.

-Wilander feels that Novak Djokovic would have wanted Rafael Nadal at Roland Garros this year in the hope that he could take charge of the race with his rival present.
+Wilander feels that Novak Djokovic would have wanted Rafael Nadal at Roland Garros this year in the hope that he could have takne charge of the race with his rival present.

-The seven-time Slam winner feels that Djokovic would be the most disappointed player in the field when it comes to Nadal’s absence through a hip injury.
+The seven-time Slam winner feels that Djokovic was be the most disappointed player in the field when it came to Nadal’s absence through a hip injury.

 “I would think for Novak Djokovic, he’s most probably the most disappointed player in the whole tournament,” Wilander said on Eurosport.